AFCAT 2018 (1) admit cards will be available for download from 9th Feb 2018 (Postponed again).

 - City Selection.

 AFCAT 2018 Admit Card

-- AFCAT 2018 Admit Card will be available on AFCAT 2018 website two weeks before the written exam.
+- AFCAT 2018 Admit Card will be available on AFCAT 2018 website from 9th Feb 2018 (Postponed).
 The Candidates must take a print out of the Admit Card, as no Hard Copy of the same would be sent via post.